• Use Cases

 Review results

 After the event runs, open Events and inspect the webhook delivery details.
-Meshes shows whether the rule completed, what endpoint was called, and any retries or failures.
+Meshes shows whether the rule completed, what endpoint was called, the HTTP status returned, and any retries or failures.

 Notes